-This one day workshop offers an overview about the different components of a research paper, along with practical advice on how to structure each section and how to draft your paper.
+This one day workshop, hosted by current editors of journals, offers an overview about the different components of a research paper, along with practical advice on how to structure each section and how to draft your paper.
 In addition, it will also focus on how to enhance your understanding of how the peer review system works, and what editors are looking for in a well-written paper.

 Who should participate?

-The workshop is designed for students and researchers wishing to gain understanding and practical experience of writing papers for publication.
-Attendee participation and a level of interaction with delegates to support learning will be high.
+The workshop is designed for students, early career researchers, junior academics wishing to gain understanding and practical experience of writing papers for publication.

 Pre-requisites: participants should be familiar with the research process, ie undertaking or undertaken research.